Ceremony instructions

 The second row graduates stand when they are directed to do so by the Student Marshal and proceed to the foot of the stairs of the stage.
 Subsequently other rows stand and proceed in turn.

-When the Orator reads the graduates’ names, they move across the stage, acknowledging the Lieutenant-Governor of New Brunswick with a nod, if in attendance.
-Partway across the stage, the graduates will be hooded by Chancellor (if higher degree).
-Graduates proceed to the far side of the stage to receive their parchments.
+When the Orator reads the graduands’ names, they move across the stage, acknowledging the Lieutenant Governor of New Brunswick with a nod, if she is in attendance.

 Concurrent degree graduates